The Enablers in Depth

 Nicole Hollander

 Nicole Hollander is married to fellow DOGE operative and ad hoc leader Steve Davis, and she has worked with Elon Musk at Twitter.
-She has reportedly been involved with securing an enclave for DOGE to work from and live within GSA HQ (complete with laundry facilities).
-She also has been involved with efforts to cancel GSA leases across the country.
-Her conenctions to other DOGE projects have not be publicly documented yet.
+She had reportedly been involved with securing an enclave for DOGE to work from and live within GSA HQ (complete with laundry facilities).
+Her biggest effort has been the ongoing march to cancel GSA leases across the country.
+Her conenctions to other DOGE projects have not be publicly documented yet, and she left the agency (and working for the government) where her husband also resigned.

 Events